TimKral5/mediadb/README.md

 Note that it has some marked lines that should be removed or edited in a production environment.

-Other than that, simply run `docker-compose up -d` to launch the containers.
+Other than that, simply run `make run` to launch the containers.

 That's it.
 The API should now be available under